 This American man, this First Man maybe he sit at my bed now every day . . . and he all the time praying.
 “Jesus, Jesus,” he says.
 I hear about this Jesus before in my town; he’s like head monk in the U.S. So I think maybe this guy is like monk, like Jesus monk.
 So sad on his face, so worry.
 Than all of a sudden angry.
 Like storm cloud, he yell at the doctor, make the doctor come over, and then he shout at him some more.
 Jesus one minute.
 Hell, damn, next minute.
 Strange guy, this monk.

 Arn survived—God always ensures survivors to tell the story.
 He was adopted by Rev. Pond and educated in the United States.
 It was not an easy transition, but Arn Chorn-Pond made something of his suffering, and for that reason his story is worthy of attention, even if, as it seems, he has not come to know Christ.
 Some bad language and much violence : it’s not for everybody, and certainly not for every child, but it’s all true, and truth has value in itself.

 Overall rating: 3.75 (out of 5)

 - Worldview/moral value: 3.5

 - Literary value: 4

 See Emily’s review of Running for My Life for a similar, though ultimately more hopeful, story.
-We review novels of young people in war situations in “Living Like a Refugee” and “Dark Days.”
-And Inside Out and Back Again is a verse novel of the Vietnamese “boat people, reviewed here.
+We review novels of young people in war situations in Shooting Kabul, 90 Miles to Havana, Escaping the Tiger, and Between Shades of Gray.
+Also, Inside Out and Back Again is a verse novel of the Vietnamese “boat people.”